bnb-chain/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-provider.md

 The storage provider can be in one of these several statuses:

 * `STATUS_IN_SERVICE`: The SP is in service. it can serve user's Create/Upload/Download request.
+* `STATUS_IN_MAINTENANCE`: The SP is in maintenance. it can not serve users' Create/Upload request.
+It might be able to serve Download request.
 * `STATUS_GRACEFUL_EXITING`: The SP is exiting gracefully.
 All the object stored in it will be shifted to another sp.

 The storage providers metadata should be primarily stored and accessed by the `OperatorAddr`, an EIP712 account address